euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 If the Python C-API provides macros to access an object's data, we cannot setup the object as a stub, because the stub would not provide the memory-positions needed by the macros.
-To overcome this issue, we mirror the object if macros exist (figure :ref:`miro`).
+To overcome this issue, we mirror the object if its C-API features such direct access macros (figure :ref:`miro`).

 .. figure:: MirrorMode.eps
    :scale: 35%